ISAs Explained: Complete Guide to Individual Savings Accounts 2026

 What Are ISAs?

-Individual Savings Accounts (ISAs) are tax-free savings and investment accounts available to UK residents.
-Any growth, interest, or dividends earned within an ISA are completely tax-free, and you can withdraw your money at any time without tax implications.
+Individual Savings Accounts (ISAs) are tax-free savings and investment accounts available to UK residents aged 18 or over (16+ for Cash ISAs only).
+Any growth, interest, or dividends earned within an ISA are free of income tax and capital gains tax, and you can withdraw your money at any time without tax implications on the withdrawal itself.

 Key ISA Benefits